mrpancakes/bootcamp-homework/README.md

 ## Description

 The purpose of this website is to effectivtely promote the Horiseon brand and showcase what solutions they offer to potential customers.
 The top of the page features a teal-blue nav bar with floated menu items to the right.
 Each link jumps you down to its own specified section below the full-width hero image.
-To the right of our columned offerings are the beneits in choosing Horiseon.
+To the right of our columned offerings are the benefits in choosing Horiseon.

 ## Improvements Made